 Ideal not just for veteran fish breeders and raisers, but also for beginners who would love to try their hand in raising goldfish.

-What sets the comet apart
+What makes the comet different

 - An outstanding feature of this fish is its beautiful tail.
 The forked tail is very long (at least 3/4 of the length of the body).
-In large comet fish, where the body is about 12 inches long, the tail can be the same length, and in some circumstances it can be longer than the body.
+In large comets where the body is about 12 inches long, the tail can be the same length, and in some circumstances it can be longer than the body.

-- Comets also have the usual characteristics that goldfish possess
+- Comets also have the usual characteristics that goldfish possess.

 Sarasa comet fish facts